arnispen/wsidh/README.md

 ### Public polynomial sampling

-WSIDH now draws the generator polynomial `a(x)` uniformly at random from `R_q` by expanding a 32-byte seed through SHAKE128 until enough unbiased 16-bit samples land below `q`.
-That seed is stored at the beginning of the public key so that every caller deterministically reconstructs both `a` and its NTT without touching entropy sources, yet the distribution matches the uniform RLWE setting instead of a structured wave.
+WSIDH now draws the generator polynomial `a(x)` uniformly at random from `R_q` by expanding a 32-byte seed through SHAKE128 until enough unbiased 16-bit samples land below `q`, then adds the precomputed sinusoidal wave (in the NTT domain) as a fixed offset.
+Because adding a constant in a finite field preserves uniformity, the resulting `a(x)` keeps Kyber’s uniform security guarantees while retaining the sinusoidal “WSIDH signature.”
+That seed is stored at the beginning of the public key so that every caller deterministically reconstructs both `a` and its NTT without touching entropy sources.

 ### RLWE equations